About ACE for Survivors

-Musculoskeletal fitness measurement: we will measure your grip strength, measure your lower body endurance (30 second Sit to Stand test), and assess your flexibility using a sit-and-reach test and shoulder elevation measure.
-We will also assess your balance by a one-legged stance balance test.
-These tests take around 20 minutes to complete.
+Musculoskeletal fitness measurement: we will measure your grip strength, lower body strength and endurance (30 second Sit to Stand test), balance (one-legged stance test), and the flexibility of your core (sit-and-reach test) and shoulder (flexion).

-Optional fitness tests: Depending on your interests and the location of your exercise program, you may undergo additional fitness testing, including the following assessments: plank test (core endurance); submaximal/maximal strength test for upper body (bench press) and your legs (leg press); submaximal cycle or treadmill test (for target heart rate).
+Optional fitness tests: Depending on the location & type of exercise program that you will be completing, you may undergo additional fitness testing including the following: plank test (core endurance), maximal strength tests for upper (bench press) and lower (leg press) body, and/or additional shoulder flexibility measurements.

-Any personal information collected as part of ACE is for research and programming purposes and will remain strictly confidential.
+Any personal information collected as part of ACE is for research and programming purposes, and will be stored securely and remain strictly confidential.